All Episodes

 I'm telling you, I was deluged.

-I mean, you you'd be amazed at the number of emails I get every day for people questioning me about why a so-called conservative said something on Fox that people don't think is conservative.
+I mean, you'd be amazed at the number of emails I get every day for people questioning me about why a so-called conservative said something on Fox that people don't think is conservative.

-You know what this the Fox hired Dennis Kucinich.
+Fox hired Dennis Kucinich.

 I practically need a new inbox to deal with people asking me what that's about.